MohamedElshafae/MohamedElshafae/README.md

 <h1  align="center"> Hi there 👋, my name is Mohamed</h1>
 <br>
 <p>I am a computer science student
-Currently, I'm in [ALX](https://www.alxafrica.com/) software engineering program, This is scholarship in web devolpment, And i i have experience in c, c#, c++</p>
+Currently, I'm in ALX software engineering program, This is scholarship in full stack web devolpment, And i have experience in c, c#</p>

 - 🌱 I’m currently learning Python